opedroso/MassTransit/doc/source/installation/install.rst

     nuget Install-Package MassTransit

 However, the NuGet packages don't contain the MassTransit.RuntimeServices executable and database SQL scripts.
 The RuntimeServices system routes messages to multiple subscribers via the Subscription Service.
-If you plan to use the "UseSubscriptionService" feature, then you'll need to get compile that from source.
+If you plan to use the "UseSubscriptionService" feature, then you'll need to compile that from source.

 Then you will need to add references to